cloudant/sync-android/doc/conflicts.md

           "winning" revision /
 ```

-The fact that the docuemnt
+The fact that the document
 is a tree implies that it's possible, however, to create further branches
 in the tree.